The Forbidden History of Heavenly Mother

 “This terrible mother is the hungry earth, which devours its own children and fattens on their corpses.”
 (The Great Mother: An Analysis of the Archetype, trans.
 Ralph Manheim, Princeton University Press, 1963 [orig.
 1955], p.
 148).

-As historian Max Dashu notes,
+As historian Max Dashu argues,

 “Witch persecution became a convenient way of suppressing female power… the idea that the powerful woman is a bad woman, that female power is a threat to society.”(Dashu, Max.
 Witches and Pagans: Women in European Folk Religion, 700–1100.
 Richmond, CA: Veleda Press, 2016, p.
 24).

 The Malleus Maleficarum (1487), the infamous witch-hunting manual by Heinrich Kramer, insisted that women were especially prone to witchcraft because of their supposed weakness in faith and carnality (Kramer, Malleus Maleficarum, ed. and trans.
 Christopher S. Mackay, Cambridge University Press, 2006, p.
 41).
 Accused women were subjected to sexual humiliation: strip searches for the “devil’s mark” (a mole imagined to be a third nipple for suckling demons or the scar left behind from removing it).
-In England and Scotland, such inspections were often public spectacles.

 If no mark was found, torture followed until confession: thumbscrews, the rack, water ordeal, or strappado.
 Thereafter came execution—hanging, pressing, or burning at the stake.
 Modern scholarship estimates between 40,000 and 60,000 people, mostly women, were executed for witchcraft in Europe between the 15th and 18th centuries (Levack, Brian P. The Witch-Hunt in Early Modern Europe.
 4th ed.
 London: Routledge, 2016, p.
 21).